Max-A92/todo-app-fullstack/README.md

 ## Performance & Scalability

+### Calendar Performance
+- **Efficient date processing** with optimized parsing and validation
+- **Smart filtering algorithms** with indexed database queries for calendar views
+- **Minimal calendar overhead** with optimized date calculations and caching
+- **Real-time sync performance** with debounced updates and efficient state management
+- **Scalable date queries** with optimized SQL and calendar-specific indexes
+- **Timeline optimization** with efficient sorting and date range calculations

 ### Security Performance
 - **Efficient header generation** with environment-specific optimization
 - **Optimized threat detection** with pattern matching and caching